nibekasov/recSysSA/design.md

 #### 1.3.
 What is included in the project/iteration scope, what is not included

-- What BTs are subscribed to be closed in this iteration of `Data Scientist`.
+- What BRs are subscribed to be closed in this iteration of `Data Scientist`.
+  1. Trained model
+  2. Front and back end of the cite
+  3. Model connectivity with back and front end + connectivity with Data Base( Postgre for simplicity)
+  4. Reproductible code ( integrated in docker)
 - What will not be closed by `Data Scientist`.
+  1. Data engineering pipeline (ETL/ELT)
+  2. SRE ( recomendentions schould be available 99.9% of time not to lose extra
+  3. Effective backend maybe maid on more effective libraries(like fast api)/software development(programming) languages like golang
 - Description of the result in terms of code quality and reproducibility of the `Data Scientist` solution
+  1. Documentation for every function, class method, class object; use of dockstring and linters is obligatory
+  2. Additional separation of part of the code in ipynb files
+  3. Additional documentation about connectivity of files
+  4. Separated files as main, eda, some other modules that could be usefull
+  5. Integration with docker, so you could set up solution really quick
 - Description of the planned technical debt (what we leave for further productization) `Data Scientist`.
+  1. ???

 #### 1.4.Solution prerequisites- Description of all common solution assumptions used in the system - with justification from the business request: which data blocks we use, forecast horizon, model granularity, etc. ``Data Scientist''